alisdairjsmyth/node-red-contrib-blindcontroller/README.md

 * <b>clouds threshold</b>: (optional) maximum percentage of sky occluded by clouds for the calculation to be performed
 * <b>night position</b>: (optional) the position of the blind outside of daylight hours.
 Defaults to 100.

-The calculation requires the output of the <b>Sun Position</b> Node.
+The calculation requires the output of the <a href="https://www.npmjs.com/package/node-red-contrib-sunpos" target="_new">Sun Position</a> Node.
 This can be supplemented with current weather conditions, such as that from forecastio or weather underground.  <b>msg.topic</b> should be set to weather, and <b>msg.payload</b> either or both of the following properties:
 * <b>maxtemp</b>: the forecasted maximum temperature for the day;
 * <b>clouds</b>: A numerical value between 0 and 1 (inclusive) representing the percentage of sky occluded by clouds.
 A value of 0 corresponds to clear sky, 0.4 to scattered clouds, 0.75 to broken cloud cover, and 1 to completely overcast skies.